Home > Business > Training > CPF and DIF: communicating with your employees, a win-win strategy

 It is therefore possible to define one or more top-up rules for the granting of additional funding from among three categories of criteria.
 Criteria linked to the beneficiary, the course and the balance available on the user's CPF.
 Clearly, the company has control over the top-ups it puts in place: it can target a specific beneficiary population and/or specific training courses.
 It is also up to the company to determine the financial arrangements.
 This may be a fixed maximum amount or a percentage of the initial cost of the training, subject to a ceiling.

-• Hauts-de-France: only for job seekers;
+• Hauts-de-France: for jobseekers only;

-• Occitanie: priority goes to aeronautics employees.
+• Occitanie: priority goes to employees in the aeronautical industry.

 DIF and CPF - ORSYS